Samuel Shaw’s Estate: 1881-1905

 (Details and plans courtesy of more documents from Jim Beardsley’s archive)

-Coming back from beyond and retracing our steps up the south side of Station Road, Adeline describes introduces us to Samuel Shaw, living up “a narrow side road”.
+Coming back from Grove Terrace and retracing our steps up the south side of Station Road, Adeline describes introduces us to Samuel Shaw, living up “a narrow side road”.

 “Here in later years Mr.(Samuel) Shaw built a small house, in which he and his family lived.
 I remember two of his daughters, Frances and Janey.